Azure Monitor Agent in Defender for Cloud

 - Make sure the Defender plans that you want the Azure Monitor Agent to support are enabled:

-Deploy the Azure Monitor Agent with Defender for Cloud
+Deploying Azure Monitor Agent with Defender for Cloud is available for SQL servers on machines as detailed here.

 Impact of running with both the Log Analytics and Azure Monitor Agents